hackercollider/hackercollider.github.io/_posts/2016-07-06-create-your-own-shell-in-python.markdown

 Now, try running our shell and input `mkdir test_dir2`.
 It should work properly.
 Our main shell process is still there and waits for the next command.
 Try `ls` and you will see the created directories.

 However, there are some problems here.
 First, try `cd test_dir2` and then `ls`.

-It's supposed to enter the directory `test_dir2` which is empty directory.
+It's supposed to enter the directory `test_dir2` which is an empty directory.
 However, you will see that the directory was not changed into `test_dir2`.
-Second, we still have no way to exit from our shell gracefully (I forgot to tell you how to exit from our shell but I think you already figured it out by using ctrl-c or ctrl-z or closing the terminal which are the hard ways to kill a process).
+Second, we still have no way to exit from our shell gracefully.

-We will continue to solve such problems in Part 2.
+We will continue to solve such problems in Part II.
 (Coming soon)